shuddha2021/React-SimpleCounterApp/README.md

 This is a simple React counter app that allows you to increment, decrement, and reset a count value.
 It uses TypeScript, React hooks, and CSS for styling.

+## How it works

+The app consists of two files: `Counter.tsx` and `App.tsx`.

+### Counter.tsx

+- This file defines the `Counter` component, which renders a counter app with a number and some buttons
+- The component uses the `useState` hook to create a state variable called `count` and a function called `setCount` to update its value.
+The initial value of `count` is 0.
+- The component also defines some handler functions for incrementing, decrementing, and resetting the `count` value.
+These functions call the `setCount` function with different arguments to change the state.
+- The component uses the `useEffect` hook to perform a side effect based on the `count` value.
+The side effect is logging the `count` value to the console.
+The second argument of the `useEffect` hook is an array of dependencies, which tells React when to run the effect.
+In this case, the effect only runs when the `count` value changes.
+- The component returns some JSX elements for rendering the counter app.
+It uses curly braces to insert JavaScript expressions, such as the `count` variable and the handler functions, into the JSX.
+It also uses some CSS classes for styling.
+- The component exports itself as a default export.

+### App.tsx

+- This file defines the `App` component, which renders the main app with a title and the `Counter` component
+- The component imports the `Counter` component from `Counter.tsx` and renders it inside a `<div>` element with a class of `"App"`
+- The component also imports a CSS file for styling
+- The component exports itself as a default export.

+## Code tracing

+Here is a possible code tracing for the app:

+- When the app is loaded, React renders the `App` component, which renders the `<div>` element with a class of `"App"`, the `<h1>` element with the text `"Counter App"`, and the `Counter` component.
+- The `Counter` component calls the `useState` hook with an initial value of 0 and creates a state variable called `count` and a function called `setCount`.
+It also calls the `useEffect` hook with a function that logs the `count` value to the console and an array of dependencies containing `[count]`.
+- The `Counter` component returns some JSX elements for rendering the counter app.
+It renders a `<div>` element with a class of `"counter"`, an `<h1>` element with the text `{count}`, and four `<button>` elements with different texts and onClick handlers.
+- The user sees a counter app with a number 0 and four buttons: "+", "-", "Reset", and "Random".
+- The user clicks on the "+" button.
+This triggers the onClick handler, which calls the `increment` function.
+The function calls the `setCount` function with an argument of `(count + 1)`.
+This updates the state variable `count` to 1.
+- React re-renders the `Counter` component with the new state value.
+It also runs the effect function again, since the dependency array contains `[count]`, which has changed.
+The effect function logs the new count value (1) to the console.
+- The user sees
+a counter app with
+a number 1 and four buttons: "+", "-", "Reset", and "Random".
+- The user clicks on
+the "-" button.
+This triggers
+the onClick handler, which calls the `decrement` function.
+The function calls the `setCount` function with an argument of `(count - 1)`.
+This updates the state variable `count` to 0.
+- React re-renders
+the `Counter`
+component with
+the new state value.
+It also runs the effect function again, since the dependency array contains `[count]`, which has changed.
+The effect function logs the new count value (0) to the console.
+- The user sees
+a counter app with
+a number 0 and four buttons: "+", "-", "Reset", and "Random".
+- The user clicks on
+the "Reset" button.
+This triggers the onClick handler, which calls the `reset` function.
+The function calls the `setCount` function with an argument of `(0)`.
+This updates the state variable `count` to 0.
+- React re-renders
+the `Counter`
+component with
+the new state value.
+It also runs the effect function again, since the dependency array contains `[count]`, which has changed.
+The effect function logs the new count value (0) to the console.

 ## Features